cfcooney/64Chan-EEG-Data-prep-and-Classification/README.md

                                           *Bandpass filter, rereference and apply baseline correction *Epoch the data, view trials and remove bad trials *Perform Independent Component Analysis for artefact removal

+- classification.py: *Class for training CNNs using a nested cross-validation method.
+Train on the inner_fold to obtain optimized hyperparameters.
+Train outer_fold to obtain classification performance.

+- results.py: